 Left: Ethno-cultural map of Eastern Europe for the period from the 5th to the 3rd millennium BC

-Below is ethno-cultural map of Eastern Europe for the period from the end of the 3rd to the end of the 2nd millennium BC
+Below is an ethnocultural map of Eastern Europe for the period from the end of the 3rd to the end of the 2nd millennium BC

-On the basis of the pit culture that existed in the steppes of the Ukraine, to the middle of the 3rd millennium BC Corded Ware culture, or battle-axes has evolved, which carriers, ancient Turks soon began a massive settlement on the territory of Eurasia, coming into contact with the indigenous population, which forced to resettlement or assimilated.
+On the basis of the pit culture that existed in the steppes of Ukraine, to the middle of the 3rd millennium BC Corded Ware culture or battle-axes evolved, which carriers, ancient Turks soon began a massive settlement on the territory of Eurasia, coming into contact with the indigenous population, which forced to resettlement or assimilated.

 It should be noted that not all Turks left the territory of Europe.
 Bulgars moved westward, and their neighbors, the Tatars chose east.
-Reaching the Volga, the Tatars did not follow other Turkic tribes who crossed it to left bank, but moved along the right bank northward.
-Over time, they took the basin of the right tributaries of the Oka and became creators Fatyanovo culture.
+Reaching the Volga, the Tatars did not follow other Turkic tribes who crossed it to the left bank but moved along the right bank northward.
+Over time, they took the basin of the right tributaries of the Oka and became creators of Fatyanovo culture.